Majaalex/DevOps2019/README.md

 ## 4. Application and unit testing

 ## 5. Github require status checks for pull requests

+On a pull request, there is an added check where it requires the pull request codeBuild to succeed for anyone to be able to merge the pull request.
+This is achieved by simply adding a branch protection rule in github.
+It connects the status check to the webhook we have already setup in the pipelines and waits for a result, either success or fail, from the codeBuild.

+Additionally, the same person who makes a pull request cannot merge it into master.
+We require a second person to approve the pull request.